maxpat78/pycryptomator/README.md

 source files after encryption.

 `ln <target> <link>`
-make a symbolic link <link> to a <target> file or directory in the vault.
+make a symbolic link to a target file or directory in the vault.
-It does not check for <target> existence.
+It does not check for target existence.
-An absolute <target> should be avoided, since it prevents portability (i.e. to Windows).
+An absolute target should be avoided, since it prevents portability (i.e. to Windows).

 `ls [-b] [-r] [-s NSDE-!] <virtual_path1> [...<virtual_pathN>]`